 How your clothes fit you is usually a tell-tale sign.
-But your doctor, nurse or dietitian would probably calculate your Body Mass Index, or BMI, to see if you are a healthy weight for your height – and you can work this out for yourself at home, too.
+But your doctor, nurse or dietitian would probably calculate your Body Mass Index, or BMI, to see if you are a healthy weight for your height – and you can work this out for yourself too, using the NHS Choices tool.

 Measuring your waist circumference can help you find out how much fat you have stored around your stomach.
 Measure yours now by finding the top of your hip bone and the bottom of your ribcage, and using a tape measure around your middle at a point midway between these.
 For many people, this is around the belly button.
 It should be less than: